-International specialist Tim Schmelcher on the evolution of a field in which a work by Dürer or Rembrandt, with estimates from around $1,000, can represent exceptional value.
-Illustrated with works from Old Master Prints in New York in January 2019
+International specialist Tim Schmelcher on the evolution of a field in which a work by Dürer or Rembrandt, with estimates from around £500, can represent exceptional value.
+Illustrated with works from Old Master Prints in London this December

 What is the definition of an Old Master print?